anirudhsatish22/cs124/docs/design.md

 <img src='Screenshots/PostTask5.png' width=50%/>

-### Task 6: Delete all completed tasks:
+### Task 6: Delete all Completed tasks:

-For this function, our app has a "delete completed" button, which when clicked will bring up an alert tab, asking the user to confirm their action, or revert back.
+For this function, our app has a "delete completed" button, which when clicked will bring up an alert tab, asking the user to confirm their action, or revert.
 If they chose to delete all items delete all items that are marked as checked/completed in the list, leaving only the uncompleted tasks on the screen.
 Unlike hide completed tasks, this is not reversible, and actually removes them, rather than just not showing the completed tasks.